Unformat Hard Disks/USB Drives with Ease Recovery

 format usb under 32gb to fat32 in windows explorer

-You can also apply this method to restore your device to other file systems as long as you've recovered and saved the formatted data to another safe location with the help of EaseUS unformat freeware.
+You can also apply this method to restore your device to other file systems, as long as you've recovered and saved the formatted data to a safe location using a reliable unformat tool.

 Bottom Line

-On this page, we explained what is "unformat" which acctually is the process of recovering data after format.
-When you mistakenly formatted a hard drive, you should first stop using the device and then turn to a reliable unformat software for help.
+On this page, we explained what " unformat " is, which actually is the process of recovering data after format.
+When you mistakenly format a hard drive, you should first stop using the device and then turn to a reliable unformat software for help.

 Versatile unformat software - EaseUS Data Recovery Wizard can fully fulfill your needs and recover files from your formatted disks in only 3 steps.